Have you been charged with Hit and Run in Miami?

 - The accused did not attempt to help or seek out medical attention for injured persons.

-Due to the fact that a lot goes into determining what is and what isn’t a hit and run accident in Miami, Florida it is necessary to obtain the services of a lawyer that has experience in dealing with felony punishable hit and run accidents.
+Due to the fact that a lot goes into determining what is and what isn’t a hit and run accident in Miami, Florida it is necessary to obtain the services of a hit and run lawyer that has experience in dealing with felony punishable hit and run accidents.

 In Miami, Florida leaving the scene of an accident that involves death or injury is a felony.
 The crime is considered a third degree felony if the accident’s end result is a person being injured and a first-degree felony if a person dies.

 There is no question that leaving the scene of an accident is a crime that can lead to a person being incarcerated and permanently affect both their criminal record as well as their Florida driving record.
-If you have been charged with leaving the scene of an accident it is important to get an attorney who will investigate your case from top to bottom, represent you and give you the best chances at having the punishment reduced or the charges thrown out all together.
+If you have been charged with leaving the scene of an accident it is important to get a hit and run lawyer who will investigate your case from top to bottom, represent you and give you the best chances at having the punishment reduced or the charges thrown out all together.